 To complete the Dual Master’s in Curating Art and Cultures programme, you will devise a thesis project that demonstrates your ability to independently conduct, organise and defend your own academic research.

-The subject of your thesis is a topic of your own choosing that pertains to one of the programme’s various disciplines and may correspond to a project from your curatorial internship.
-It will be supervised by a member of the academic staff of your choosing who is specialised in your disciplinary field of interest.
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and the academic adviser.
+The subject of your thesis is a topic that pertains to one of the programme’s various disciplines and may correspond to a project from your curatorial internship.
+It will be supervised by a member of the academic staff specialised in your disciplinary field of interest.
 If you already have a thesis topic in mind, please take this into consideration when registering for the programme at either the UvA or VU.

 The programme also includes a five-day excursion to Berlin or London, which will bring students into contact with practices outside of the Netherlands.

 For detailed course information, please see the UvA Course Catalogue (link below).

 Students who show exceptional promise during a regular or professional programme are encouraged to continue their studies in a Research Master's programme.
 Once students are admitted to the Research Master's, they can transfer credits earned during their previous course of study towards their Research Master's degree.
 The Examinations Board determines which courses qualify for transfer.